elihopk/yubioath-krunner-wayland/README.md

 You can also set a prefix word in the configuration file, used to trigger YubiOATH search.
 This can be useful if you don't want to clutter the krunner menu.

 **Hot tip:** If you've added a new account, just copy a code from any account to refresh the credential list.

-**Wayland users:** If you are using Wayland, this script probably won't work because it requires xclip and xdotool.

 ## Configuration file